ahsansabir30/SFIA2/README.md

 ## Risk Assessment
 Once the overall design was created for the application, it was extremely important for me to attach some of the risk attached to building and running the application and each service.
 This is extremly important in order to mitigate and reduce risk involved with producing and running an application.

-The inital assessment can be seen below (the measures that have been implemented within the development of the application can be seen in green):
+The inital assessment can be seen below (the measures that have been implemented within the development of the application can be seen in green): View [here](https://docs.google.com/spreadsheets/d/1h132QwIUsltAlFLAaUypBXFwJTbeU6p6Sr3IcrJ7iKw/edit?usp=sharing)
 ![Risk Assessment](https://user-images.githubusercontent.com/92265482/188309724-831e5ddd-61b8-4551-b5ef-08216b953319.JPG)

 ## Architecture